 For the most part, people are only going to have to worry about the above five boxes and 16-20.
 The other boxes are there for people who received other types of income throughout the business year.

-- Box 16: This is the total amount of taxable wages for state taxes
+Box 15: The employer’s state and state tax ID number Box 16: Total amount of taxable wages for state taxes

 Box 17: Total amount of state income taxes withheld

 Box 18: Wages subject to local, city, or state income taxes